CompEng0001/IoT-and-Our-Schools-Environments-for-Education/README.md

 * ThingSpeak
 * DHT sensor library for ESPx

+You'll need to add support for NodeMCU in Arduino IDE
-* NodeMCU add this to Prefences - additional boards manager url -> http://arduino.esp8266.com/stable/package_esp8266com_index.json
+* Preferences -> Additional boards manager url -> http://arduino.esp8266.com/stable/package_esp8266com_index.json

 A quick guide on how to install software on Arduino and/or Pi?
 A wiring guiding for the sensors.